-45 G. W. F. Hegel, Differenz des Fichte'schen und Schelling'schen Systems der Philosophie, trans.
+G. W. F. Hegel, Differenz des Fichte'schen und Schelling'schen Systems der Philosophie, trans.
 H.S.
 Harris and Walter Cerf, 83.

-46 See section heading "The difference between Hegel's and Schelling's system of philosophy" below.
+&lt;sup>46 See chapter titled "The difference between Hegel's and Schelling's systems of philosophy."

-47 The two even roomed together for a time when Hegel first moved to Jena in 1801 (Magee, Hegel and the Hermetic Tradition, 79).
+The two even roomed together for a time when Hegel first moved to Jena in 1801 (Magee, Hegel and the Hermetic Tradition, 79).

-49 Friedrich Schelling to Luise Gotter, 24 September 1809, Caroline: Briefe aus der Frühromantik, 2:570; Richards, The Romantic Conception of Life, 198.
+$^{49}$ Friedrich Schelling to Luise Gotter, 24 September $^{1809}$ , Caroline: Briefe aus der Frühromantik, 2:570; Richards, The Romantic Conception of Life, $^{198}$ .

-remarried 3-years later, but the shock of Caroline's death darkened his philosophical outlook, making him fully conscious of the contingency and "deep indestructible melancholy of all life," as he wrote in the Freedom essay.
-50 Less than a month after Caroline died, Schelling wrote in a letter:
+and "deep indestructible melancholy of all life," as he wrote in the Freedom essay.
+Less than a month after Caroline died, Schelling wrote in a letter:

 I now need friends who are not strangers to the real seriousness of pain and who feel that the single right and happy state of the soul is the divine mourning in which all earthly pain is immersed.
-51

 He would publish only once more in his lifetime, but Schelling nonetheless worked tirelessly on a number of significant projects.
-In the months following Caroline's death, he composed several drafts of a dialogue entitled Clara oder Zusammenhang der Natur mit der Geisterwelt: ein Gespräch (Clara, or on nature's connection to the spirit world: a dialogue).52 In this work, a physician, whose "bottom up" 53 approach to the science of healing is derived from Schelling's own Naturphilosophie, attempts to coax Clara, who mourns the death of a dear friend, back down to earthly life from the ethereal bliss her soul longs to unite with.
+In the months following Caroline's death, he composed several drafts of a dialogue entitled Clara oder Zusammenhang der Natur mit der Geisterwelt (Clara, or on nature's connection to the spirit world).
+In this work, a physician, whose "bottom up" approach to the science of healing is derived from Schelling's own Naturphilosophie, attempts to coax Clara, who is mourning the death of a dear friend, back down to earthly life from the ethereal bliss her soul longs to dissolve into.
 A priest offers a different but complementary approach, describing the interdependent "living rotation" of body, soul, and spirit that prevents the dead from soaring entirely beyond earth:

-For only a few pass over so pure and free of any love for earthly life that they can be absolved immediately...[to disappear] in God like a drop in the ocean."
-54
+For only a few pass over so pure and free of any love for earthly life that they can be absolved immediately...[to disappear] in God like a drop in the ocean."54